dendeaisd/MiniRT/README.md

 ✔️ The program displays the image in a window, which can be closed by clicking either **ESC** or the red cross on the window's frame.<br>
 ✔️ The program must take as first argument a scene description file with the **.rt** extension:

-### &nbsp;&nbsp;&nbsp; Scene decription file (.rt) requirements:
+### &nbsp;&nbsp;&nbsp; Scene decription file (`scene.rt`):
-- Each type of element can be separated by one or more line break(s).
+- Each type of element in it can be separated by one or more line break(s).
 - Each type of information from an element can be separated by one or more space(s), and/or tabs.
 - Each type of element can be set in any order in the file.
 - Elements which are defined by a capital letter (A,C,L) can only be declared once in the scene.
-- Each element first’s information is the **type identifier** (composed by one or two character(s)), followed by all specific information for each object in a strict order as follows:
+- Each element first’s information is the **type identifier** (composed by one or two characters), followed by all specific information for each object in a strict order as follows:

 ![scene_map_explained](images/rt_file_explained.png)
 💡 **TIP**: You can create **any scene** you want, by following the above requirements and specified ranges for the numbers.<br>